BabyTron

-James Edward Johnson IV (born June 6, 2000), known professionally as BabyTron, is an American rapper, member of hip hop group ShittyBoyz.
-Born and raised in Metro Detroit, specifically Ypsilanti, Michigan, he rose to prominence following the release of his 2019 mixtape BIN Reaper, which included the song "Jesus Shuttleworth", which went viral.
+James Edward Johnson IV (born June 6, 2000), better known by his stage name BabyTron, is an American rapper and songwriter.
+He is a member of the hip hop group ShittyBoyz.
+Born and raised in Ypsilanti, Michigan, he rose to prominence in the Detroit rap scene following the release of his 2019 mixtape BIN Reaper, which included the song "Jesus Shuttlesworth", which went viral.

 In 2022, BabyTron released his studio album Megatron.
 That same year, he also released the mixtapes Lewis & Clark and Dookie Brothers 2 with TrDee.
 He released his mixtape series BIN Reaper 2 (2021) and BIN Reaper 3: Old Testament (2022), followed by BIN Reaper 3: New Testament (2023).
 His collaborative mixtape with artist Certified Trapper, Mario & Luigi, released in 2024.

 BabyTron was named as part of the XXL 2022 Freshman Class on June 14, 2022, being featured in a XXL freestyle rap cypher.
 In 2024, BabyTron was featured on the song "Equilibrium" alongside G Herbo for Lyrical Lemonade's album All Is Yellow.
 During the same year, BabyTron, alongside Big Sean, was featured on Eminem's song "Tobey", which was the second single for his album The Death of Slim Shady (Coup de Grâce).

 Early life and education

 James Edward Johnson IV was born on June 6, 2000, in Ypsilanti, Michigan.
-He attended Lincoln High School in Ypsilanti and graduated in 2018.
+He attended Lincoln High School and graduated in 2018.

 Career

 2017–2021: Early career, BIN Reaper and BIN Reaper 2

-BabyTron began taking music seriously at age 13, alongside childhood friends TrDee and StanWill, and they established the rap trio ShittyBoyz while in high school.
+BabyTron began taking music seriously at age 16, alongside childhood friends TrDee and StanWill, and they established the rap trio ShittyBoyz while in high school.
 BabyTron would also consistently release solo songs and mixtapes on streaming platforms.
 He released his first official mixtape, Different Breed, on 2017.
 Two years later, he released his debut mixtape, BIN Reaper, which featured the track "Jesus Shuttlesworth", which became viral within the hip hop community, with a variety of memes spawning from the track.
 In 2020, he released his first album, Sleeve Nash, followed by Back to the Future.
 In 2021, he would feature on the Lil Yachty song "Hybrid", taken from the latter's Michigan Boy Boat mixtape and released two solo and two collaborative mixtapes in the same year.
 BabyTron's October 2021 BIN Reaper 2 mixtape had features from Lil Yachty and Miles Bridges (credited as RTB MB).